 Celebrating Modern Jewish Living Through Food, Tradition, and Family

-The Backstory: For as long as I can remember, sweet and sour cabbage […]-READ-MORE>
+The Backstory: For as long as I can remember, I grew up thinking that Ambrosia Fruit Salad was a […]-READ-MORE>

 This layered gefilte fish torte is an elegant take on the old classic.
 It’s easy to make and tastes as good as it looks.